amin-sarihi/TrojanForge-Adversarial-Hardware-Trojan-Examples/README.md

-# TrojanForge-Adversarial-Hardware-Trojan-Examples
-Hardware Trojan Benchmark
+# This benchmark is now located at https://github.com/NMSU-PEARL/TrojanForge-Adversarial-Hardware-Trojan-Examples/edit/main/README.md